 What is a swap-free account?

-In forex trading, the swap, also known as the overnight fee is the interest the trader either pays or gains based on their asset when it is held during leveraged trading.
-This type of interest either paid inward or outward on a regular forex trading account would not be halal under Shariah law and therefore, brokers often facilitate the opening of swap-free accounts.
+In forex trading, the swap, also known as the overnight fee, is the interest the trader either pays or gains based on their asset when it is held during leveraged trading.
+This type of interest either paid inward or outward on a regular forex trading account would not be halal under Shariah law and therefore, forex brokers often facilitate the opening of swap-free accounts.

-The law of Islamic trading is complex in terms of how they can be applied in each market for forex trading and because of this, we will take a look at each type of traded asset and how the law impacts each.
+The law of Islamic trading is complex in terms of how it can be applied in each market for forex trading and because of this, we will take a look at each type of traded asset and how the law impacts each.